dalequark/daleonai/_posts/2020-07-07-can-ai-make-you-a-better-athlete-using-machine-learning-to-analyze-tennis-serves-and-penalty-kicks.md

 I used the same formula to calculate the angles of my knees and shoulders.
 Again, check out more details in the notebook.

 ### Computing the Speed of My Serve

+_Coming by the end of the night...
+I promise!_